Stanford White: Residences

-White designed Golden Crest Estate in Elberon Park, NJ while at McKim Mead and White for E. F. C. Young, President of the First National Bank of Jersey City and unsuccessful Democratic candidate for New Jersey Governor in 1892.
+White designed Golden Crest Estate in Elberon Park, New Jersey while at McKim Mead and White for E. F. C. Young, President of the First National Bank of Jersey City and unsuccessful Democratic candidate for New Jersey Governor in 1892.
 He built the house in 1901, as a golden wedding anniversary gift for Young's wife Harriet.
 In 1929, the house was sold to Victor and Edmund Wisner, who ran it as a rooming house for summer vacationers.
-In the 1960s, it was a fraternity house for the then Monmouth College.
+In the 1960s, it was a fraternity house for the then Monmouth College, Monmouth, New Jersey.
 From 1972 to 1976, it was owned and restored by Mary and Samuel Weir.
 It is now a private residence.

 White lived the same life as his clients, albeit not quite so lavishly, and he knew how the house had to perform: like a first-rate hotel, theater foyer, or a theater set with appropriate historical references.
 He could design a cover for Scribner's Magazine or design a pedestal for his friend Augustus Saint-Gaudens' sculpture of American Civil War admiral David Farragut.

 He extended the limits of architectural services to include interior decoration, dealing in art and antiques, and planning and designing parties.
 He collected paintings, pottery, and tapestries for use in his projects.
 If White could not acquire the right antiques for his interiors, he would sketch neo-Georgian standing electroliers or a Renaissance library table.
 His design for elaborate picture framing, the Stanford White frame, still bears his name today.
 Outgoing and social, he had a large circle of friends and acquaintances, many of whom became clients.
 White had a major influence in the Shingle Style of the 1880s, Neo-Colonial style, and the Newport cottages for which he is celebrated.

 He designed and decorated Fifth Avenue mansions for the Astors, the Vanderbilts (in 1905), and other high society families.